 The Sustain the Rock Awards recognize businesses, non-profits, individuals and departments/employees of the City of Little Rock who have made significant contributions to a more sustainable Little Rock.
 They contribute to a more sustainable city by embracing and promoting an approach to business and daily living that balances environmental responsibility, economic prosperity, and community equity.
-If you would like to nominate a worthy individual or business for the award, please review the 2018 Nominations Fact Sheet, available here.

 2017 Sustain the Rock Award Winners